FMTools/splot/README.md

 In [Eclipse m2e][m2e], you can run the application using two launcher files:

-* The `Run firewell.web.launch` runs the application.
-You can select that file and use the option "Run As > Run firewell.launch".
+* The `Run splot.launch` runs the application.
+You can select that file and use the option "Run As > Run splot".
-* The `Compile firewell.web.launch` recompile the application.
+* The `Compile splot.launch` recompile the application.
 If you modify the project source code, you must recompile the application to observe the changes in the running server.

 In [Eclipse WTP][wtp], you can run the application using the Eclipse support for application servers.